metabarcoding/obitools4-doc/content/docs/cookbook/illumina/_index.md

 not mean that all these sequences are *biologically* meaningful.
 Some of these sequences can correspond to PCR/sequencing errors, or chimeras.

-#### Flagging PCR errors (aka identifying Amplicon Sequence Variants - ASVs) {.unnumbered}
+#### Flagging PCR errors

+The {{% obi obiclean %}} program flags sequence variants as:
+- potential error generated during PCR amplification (flagged as `internal` sequences),
+- genuine sequences:
+  - flagged as `head`,
-The {{% obi obiclean %}} program flags sequence variants as potential error generated during PCR amplification (flagged as "internal" sequences), genuine sequences (flagged as "head"), or "singeltons" sequences, i.e. sequences for which the program could not identify a variant (see the {{% obi obiclean %}} help page for more details).
+  - or `singletons` sequences, i.e. sequences for which the program could not identify a variant.

+In the example below, a sequence is considered as a variant of another one if:
+- both occurred in the same sample (`-s sample`),
+- it exist only a single difference between both sequences (substitution, insertion, or deletion)
+- if the abondance of the variant is less than 5% of the abondance of the main sequence (`-r 0.05` option).
-In the example below, we ask the program to keep only the sequences that are considered as "head" (`-H` option), here sequences that are not variants of another sequence with a count exceeding 5% of their own count (as specified by the `-r 0.05` option).
+We ask {{% obi obiclean %}} to keep only the sequences that are considered as genuine `head` or `singleton` in at least one sample (`-H` option).
 See the {{% obi obiclean %}} documentation for details.

 ```bash
 obiclean -s sample -r 0.05 --detect-chimera -H \